arm-hpc-user-group/eahpc-2021/README.md

 ## Event agenda

-EAHPC-2020 will be running as a live, recorded event on ** September 2021**.
+EAHPC-2021 will be running as a live, recorded event on **7 September 2021**.
 The dial-in details will be provided via the IEEE Cluster conference to registered attendees.

 ### Agenda (Times in GMT+1).

-## Update: Deadline Extension
+To be announced!

+## Paper Submissions

 Submissions via EasyChair [EAHPC-2021](https://easychair.org/conferences/?conf=eahpc2021).